 During its life, a software system is subject to changes in programming conventions.
 These changes may have different purposes, but generally enhance code quality and ease maintenance.
 For example, by deciding that the constructor Double(double) in Java should be replaced by Double.valueOf(double), the system's performance is improved.
 The knowledge of these change conventions may take time to spread in the developer community.
-Developers rarely make use of deprecation annotations to explicitly mark the calls to be avoided [27], or it may be impossible to use deprecation (in
+Developers rarely make use of deprecation annotations to explicitly mark the calls to be avoided (Robbes et al., 2012), or it may be impossible to use deprecation (in the example above the Double(double) is not deprecated), or older languages may lack the ability to deprecate anything.